 Testimonials that explore the intricate details of a customer’s business matter.
 By going deep and identifying challenges and tying them back to tangible positive outcomes, you present a powerful case for your product and brand.

 Everyone knows that maintaining your books is a critical aspect of running a business.
 But often, that’s easier said than done.
 QuickBooks created a short video to share their new service, QuickBooks Live, and how it can help.

-The video is 30-seconds long, focuses on how easy it is to use QuickBooks Live, and highlights the efficiency of the new product.
+The video is 1-minute long, focuses on how easy it is to use QuickBooks Live, and highlights the efficiency of the new product.